Environmental Studies & Natural Resources

 An online research management, writing and collaboration tool -- is designed to help researchers easily gather, manage, store and share all types of information, as well as generate citations and bibliographies.
 All users must sign up for an individual account.

-Technical and scientific literature on water-related topics covering the characteristics, conservation, control, pollution, treatment, use and management of water resources.
-Includes journals, books, conference proceedings, and technical reports in the physical and life sciences, as well as from engineering, legal and government publications.
+Provides access to technical and scientific literature on water-related topics covering the characteristics, conservation, control, pollution, treatment, use and management of water resources.

-This database indexes articles from six international databases that cover wildlife and wildlife management.
-Updated monthly, Wildlife Worldwide indexing uses scientific names of reptiles, amphibians, birds, and mammals.
-The database is the best source for governmental publications, especially state publications, concerning wildlife issues.
+Indexes articles which cover wildlife and wildlife management; uses scientific names of reptiles, amphibians, birds, and mammals and is the best source for governmental publications, especially state publications, concerning wildlife issues.

 Searches the OCLC catalog of books, web resources, and other material worldwide.
 Contains all the records cataloged by OCLC member libraries (generally academic, special, large public libraries, and library consortia).
 Can be searched by subject, title, author, keyword, or a variety of other access points.
 Materials found via WorldCat (and not in the UNH Library collection) can be ordered through Interlibrary Loan through the WorldCat interface.